New Castle, Pennsylvania: 19th century

 In 1825, New Castle became a borough, having a population of about 300.
-The city later became a part of Mercer County.
-On April 5, 1849, the governor of Pennsylvania signed an act creating Lawrence County, named in honor of U.S. Navy Captain James Lawrence.
+The borough originally was a part of Mercer County.
+On April 5, 1849, the governor of Pennsylvania signed an act creating Lawrence County (named in honor of U.S. Navy Captain James Lawrence) with New Castle as its seat.
 New Castle became a city in 1869 and was headed by its first mayor, Thomas B. Morgan.
 At that time, the population had increased to about 6,000.

 In 1849, a group of Old Order Amish families from Mifflin County, Pennsylvania, settled just north of New Castle in New Wilmington.
 Later migrations from Holmes County, Ohio, would make this Amish community one of the largest in Pennsylvania.
 Approximately 2,000 Amish live and work presently in the townships north of New Castle.

 Business in New Castle began to flourish in the early 19th century with the construction of the Beaver and Erie Canal system, which made its way through the city.
 Numerous manufacturing plants became located in New Castle because of the availability of transportation facilities and ready access to raw material markets.
 The canal system was later supplemented and then replaced by railroads which offered greater speed and capacity for freight, as well as year-round service.

 In the 1870s, the city became a major hub of the Pittsburgh and Lake Erie Railroad.
 New Castle's population swelled from 11,600 in 1890 to 28,339 in 1900, and to 38,280 in 1910, as immigrants, particularly from Italy, flocked to the city to work in the mills and nearby limestone quarries.
 Italian laborers of the era were frequent victims of the Black Hand society, which employed blackmail and extortion to rob the workers of their pay.
 In 1907 the headquarters of the Black Hand for the entire region was discovered in the village of Hillsville a few miles west of New Castle.
 By this time New Castle was one of the fastest-growing cities in the country, and with the construction of the largest tin plate mill in America, the city became the tin plate capital of the world.
 The tin plate industry marked a new increase in the city's prosperity.